GUI Testing Guide

 Remember that a GUI test plan is not a full system test plan, which would test other aspects of an AUT such as load testing, security, and backup and recovery.

 There are several ways to identify the areas of the user interface to test.
 If specification documents are available, this is a good place to start.
-If specification documents are unavailable or incomplete, a useful approach is to conduct a brainstorming/concept-mapping session to determine areas to test.
+If specification documents are unavailable or incomplete, a useful approach is to conduct a brainstorming or concept mapping session to determine areas for GUI testing.

 The list below can help you start a brainstorming session: